owkin/PyDESeq2/docs/source/index.rst

 As PyDESeq2 is a re-implementation of `DESeq2 <https://bioconductor.org/packages/release/bioc/html/DESeq2.html>`_ from scratch, you may experience some differences in terms of retrieved values or available features.

-Currently, available features broadly correspond to the default settings of DESeq2 (v1.34.0) for single-factor analysis, but we plan to implement more in the near future.
+Currently, available features broadly correspond to the default settings of DESeq2 (v1.34.0) for single-factor analysis, with an optional `apeGLM <https://academic.oup.com/bioinformatics/article/35/12/2084/5159452>`_ LFC shrinkage [2]_.
+We plan to implement more in the near future.
 In case there is a feature you would particularly like to be implemented, feel free to open an issue on GitHub.

 .. toctree::
    :maxdepth: 2